barryclark/jekyll-now/_posts/2020-4-26-graphql-holochain.md

 }
 ```

 Pretty straightforward, right?
 The strategy that we used is not necessarily the best one: we could think about adding pagination, filtering, or other stuff.

+The `post` field resolver inside the `Query` type is very similar to this one.
+In that case, we should get the requested post id from the `args` object and do a single `get_post` call to the holochain zome.

 * `posts` inside the `Author` type: